 South Street Seaport Museum: Wonderful Family Programming at the Reopened Culture Spot

 While the South Street Seaport Museum on Fulton Street is currently closed due to ongoing Hurricane Sandy-related repairs, you can still visit its Water Street attractions including the Maritime Crafts Center, where you can watch pros carve wooden masterpieces, and the historic Bowne & Co.
 Stationers.
-Due to all the damage sustained during Sandy, the museum is in more need of visitor support than ever so definitely drop by, make a donation if possible and sign up for the email list to stay informed about any updates..
+Due to all the damage sustained during Sandy, the museum is in more need of visitor support than ever so if possible make a donation and sign up for the email list to stay informed about any updates..

 Before it closed due to financial problems in March 2011, we were big fans of the South Street Seaport Museum.
 In fact, we raved about this lesser known museum in one of our very first posts on Mommy Poppins.